ojoopeyemi74/ansible-docs/4-ansible-variables/README.md

         path: /etc/reslov.conf
         line: 'nameserver 10.0.2.0.4'
 ```
-# to use the variable
+# to use the variable having the variable in the play
 ```
 -
   name: Add DNS server to resolv.conf